caiannello/Pugputer6309/Hardware/6309 CPU Card/README.md

 /mapw = !io | !(ssf & !hn1) | !a3 | !a2       # onboard: bank reg. write
 /uart = !(io & (ssf & !hn1) & a3 & !a2)       # onboard: UART select

-// outputs from PALs on other cards:
+# outputs from PALs on other cards:

 /v9958  = ! (  io & a7 & a6 & a5 & !a4 & !a3 & a2 )   # ffe4 - ffe7  Video Card video chip
 /opl3   = ! (  io & a7 & a6 & a5 & !a4 & !a3 & !a2 )  # ffe0 - ffe3  Video Card music chip

 /via    = ! (  io & a7 & !a6 & a5 & a4 )      # ffb0 - ffbf  W65C22 Versatile Interface Adaptor
-                                              # (Used for SD card, keyboard, game controllers, etc.)
+                                              # (SPI, I2C, SD card, KB, gamepad, wifi, etc.)
 ```